sil-main-coo/overflow_text_animated/README.md

 - `animateDuration` – is the duration of the animation
 - `delay` – is the break time between 2 animations

 **Note:** Widget is only available when its parent has a specified width.
-So in the example, I've wrapped it with Extended Widget.